Weight loss surgery can help people who have a high BMI and have been unable to lose weight with diet and exercise.

 Lap-band surgery has helped thousands of people lose weight but is no longer the preferred procedure due to possible complications over time with the gastric band.
 For a minimally-invasive option, laparoscopic sleeve gastrectomy is highly recommended for many patients who qualify.

-Weight loss revision can help fix a weight loss procedure that was not successful.
+Weight loss revision such as gastric bypass revision surgery can help fix a weight loss procedure that was not successful.

 What Are the Patient Outcomes of Having Bariatric Surgery?